Frequently Asked Questions

 -

-The Laird Academy academic year includes two performance moments and the possibility of additional school community appearances throughout the year.
+The Laird Academy academic year includes the Annual Show performance and the possibility of additional school community appearances throughout the year.

 Throughout the year, Laird Academy students may also perform at school community events — assemblies, talent shows, spring fairs, and other occasions depending on the school's calendar for that year.
 These appearances arise naturally from the program's presence on campus.